MCUdude/MicroCore/PlatformIO.md

 ### `upload_port`
 Specified the programmer serial port.
-Only needed for UART based programmers such as the Arduino as ISP (stk500v1).
+Only needed for UART-based programmers such as the Arduino as ISP (stk500v1).

 ### `upload_flags`